OllieDavies/radarJS/README.md

 </ol>

 ### Demo
-You can find a demo of clockJS [here](http://olliedavies.co.uk/radar/).
+You can find a demo of radarJS [here](http://olliedavies.co.uk/radar/).